OffchainLabs/genesis-file-generator/README.md

 - `CREATE`
 - Pre-signed transaction

+### A note about storage accesses

+When deploying a new contract, this script uses [vm.record](https://getfoundry.sh/reference/cheatcodes/record/) and [vm.accesses](https://getfoundry.sh/reference/cheatcodes/accesses) to get the storage slots that were written during the deployment operation.
+However, only the storage slots accessed on the deployed contract address are read.

+If accesses to storage slots of any other address is needed in the future, `vm.record` and `vm.accesses` can be replaced by [vm.startStateDiffRecording](https://getfoundry.sh/reference/cheatcodes/start-state-diff-recording) and [vm.stopAndReturnStateDiff](https://getfoundry.sh/reference/cheatcodes/stop-and-return-state-diff), which return a more comprehensive diff.

 ## Pre-deployed contracts

 This section lists the contracts that are pre-deployed (i.e., loaded into state at genesis).